daivikrao/image-captioning/README.md

-# image-captioning
+# Image Captioning

-# Dataset
+## Dataset

-** The dataset used for image-captioning is taken from kaggle https://www.kaggle.com/datasets/adityajn105/flickr8k **
+**The dataset used for image-captioning is taken from kaggle https://www.kaggle.com/datasets/adityajn105/flickr8k**

-# Architecture Used
+## Architecture Used

-** The architecture used is an pretrained model of Inception V3 to extract the image features and and an CNN - LSTM encoder decoder to provide appropriate image captioning to teh image **
+**The architecture used is an pretrained model of Inception V3 to extract the image features and and an CNN - LSTM encoder decoder to provide appropriate image captioning to teh image**